DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 the experience.
-A ‘magic’ mirror tells shoppers more about the item they are currently carrying with them, mannequins wear the same outfits as shown on the website, there is a giant screen that can be used to show the latest shows and they even put a secret stage.
+A ‘magic’ mirror tells shoppers more about the item they are currently carrying with them, mannequins wear the same outfits as shown on the website, there is a giant screen that can be used to show the latest shows and they even put up a secret stage.
 The whole concept is to integrate off- and online to stimulate an immersive experience.
 In their video, Burberry explains that they want to tell authentic stories.
 And to tell authentic stories, they also believe that the language